TrellixVulnTeam/swahilipython_SCMU/Doc/library/html.parser.rst

 .. method:: HTMLParser.close()

    Force processing of all buffered data as if it were followed by an end-of-file mark.
-This method may be redefined by a derived class to define additional processing at the end of the input, but the redefined version should always call the :class:`HTMLParser` base class method :meth:`close`.
+This method may be redefined by a derived kundi to define additional processing at the end of the input, but the redefined version should always call the :class:`HTMLParser` base kundi method :meth:`close`.

 .. method:: HTMLParser.reset()